What To Do When You Feel Overwhelmed With Life

 1. Physical Clutter Around

 Our physical surroundings have a far-reaching impact on our mental state.
 That’s why we are always asked to keep our workspace or study area clean and de-cluttered.
 The clutter around you works as a heap of stimuli, calling forth our mental attention.
 As a result, our focus is being divided even without us knowing.
-This in turn inhibits our productivity and creativity, making us feel overwhelmed.
+This in turn inhibits our productivity and creativity making us constantly overwhelmed by our surroundings

 2. Fear of Not Meeting Expectations

 When we are working on a particular task we have certain expectations out of it and when there is a discrepancy between what we expect and the final output the feeling of being overwhelmed swipes in.
-Apart from it we get continuously engaged in getting the expectation and output in line with each other, causing us to feel overwhelmed even more.
+Apart from it we get continuously engaged in getting the expectation and output in line with each other, we end up getting overwhelmed easily

 3. Inability to Find Answers